Pinggy-io/pinggy_website/content/blog/remote_system_monitoring_with_FastAPI_and_Pinggy.md

 {{< link href="https://fastapi.tiangolo.com/" >}}FastAPI{{< /link >}} is a cutting-edge, high-performance framework in Python designed for creating APIs swiftly and efficiently.
 With native support for Python type hints, it offers remarkable speed, ease of use, and automatically generated OpenAPI documentation.
 Built on the ASGI (Asynchronous Server Gateway Interface) standard, FastAPI is highly adept at handling concurrent requests, making it an ideal choice for APIs that monitor system metrics such as CPU, RAM, memory, and disk usage.

-Now that we’ve covered the basics of FastAPI, let’s go over the prerequisite steps for setting up our FastAPI application to monitor system performance metrics.
+Now that we’ve covered the basics of FastAPI, let’s go over the steps for setting up and running our FastAPI application to monitor system performance metrics.

 ## Prerequisite Steps to Setup Your FastAPI application